Lake Placid Spirits

 Spirits From the Edge of the Adirondacks

 That argument gains credibility when it is backed by external recognition.
-Lake Placid Spirits holds a Pearl 2 Star Prestige rating for 2025, a trust signal that positions it within a defined tier of craft producers rather than the broader, unverified crowd of regional distilleries.
-Within the context of our full Lake Placid restaurants and drinks guide, it represents one of the clearest markers of quality the region currently offers.
+Lake Placid Spirits holds a Pearl 2 Star Prestige rating for 2025, a trust signal that positions it within a defined tier of craft producers.
+Within the context of Lake Placid, it represents one of the region's clearest markers of quality.

 What a Mountain Climate Does to Distilled Spirits